 “There’s a lot of opportunity to leapfrog the way the West developed and have these more unique African solutions, but it needs to come from within,” said Webster.

 “It needs to come from entrepreneurs in the continent who want to implement these solutions.
 It’s important to engage people very early on.
 Systems incubated in the West don’t stand as great of a chance to work as African ones do.”

-With the possibility of an experimental, large-scale takeover of Blockchain technology to improve African infrastructure, the nations there could leapfrog in development and growth, surpassing current World Bank expectations and its developing national counterparts.
+With the possibility of an experimental, large-scale takeover of Blockchain technology to improve African infrastructure, the nations there could leapfrog in development and growth.

-The results in Sub-Saharan African countries could help eliminate much of the world’s poverty, along with remnants of mistrust and corruption left behind by the days of colonial exploitation.
+The results in Sub-Saharan African countries could help eliminate much of the world’s poverty.
+It would also remove remnants of mistrust and corruption left behind by the days of colonial exploitation.

 While there are some obstacles to large-scale Blockchain implementation, we can’t think of a better benefactor than there.
 The possibilities for business using the Blockchain are endless!